 Dr. Tower’s hip during surgery to revise his MoM hip revealed metal sludge surrounding the joint and liquefaction of the hip capsule (containing critical ligaments that keep the hip in place)

-Often it is assumed that all medical devices that go on the market undergo the Premarket Approval (PMA) process, or another equivalent for places outside the US, where devices go through rigorous and complete testing to ensure its safety for public use.
-Since medical device companies are constantly churning out new variations of devices that already exist and making changes to old products, the industry argues that it is too costly (money-wise) to be testing each small edit in humans.
-So thus the 510(k) process was instituted.
+Often it is assumed that all medical devices that are sold on the market undergo the Premarket Approval (PMA) process, or another equivalent for places outside the US, where devices go through rigorous and complete testing to ensure its safety for public use.
+Since medical device companies are constantly churning out new variations of devices that already exist and making changes to old products, the industry argues that it is too costly to be testing each small edit in humans.
+Thus the 510(k) process was instituted.
 Products deemed to be ‘substantially equivalent’ to another device that already exists on the market are cleared without needing to go through any clinical trials, thorough data collection and consultation with scientists like the PMA does.
 It was only meant as an exception but companies took profit and suddenly 95-98% of devices on the market were cleared by the 510(k).
 A bill was proposed by the Congress to seal this loophole in 2012 but was denied and it remains legal to put a new medical device on the market without testing it if it is similar enough to one that already exists, even the dangerous ones.

 Center for Devices and Radiological Health.
 “510(k) Clearances.”
 U.S. Food and Drug Administration, FDA, www.fda.gov/medical-devices/device-approvals-denials-and-clearances/510k-clearances.